amilcar-capsus/meghna-hugo/exampleSite/content/english/expertise/environmental-studies.md

     subtitle: "Innovative solutions, supported by solid technical information"
     text: "We carry out cabinet and field studies to evaluate and ensure the successful implementation of energy and urban infrastructure projects."
     icon: ""
+    key_message: We have developed diverse environmental studies benefiting nearly 1000 MW of installed capacity of clean energy plants
     casestudy_item:
       # casestudy item loop
       - name: "Feasibility of a Waste to Energy Plant in Mexico"